-1.0 INTRODUCTION
+1. Introduction

 Historic city is one of tourism attractions that can attract many tourists.
-It offer lots of activities such as cultural heritage attractions, diversity of architectural periods and styles, a sense of a place and a pedestrian scale which combine to offer a distinctive character (Les et al. 2004).
+It offers lots of activities such as cultural heritage attractions, diversity of architectural periods and styles, a sense of a place and a pedestrian scale which combine to offer a distinctive character (Les et al. 2004).
 However, tourists need to share space and places within the urban area with local people.
 Local people who are doing lots of activities such as working, shopping, commuting, playing, undertaking an education and much more.
-Due to different activities between tourist and permanent resident, some challenges and problems might occur.
+Due to different activities between tourists and permanent residents, some challenges, problems and conflicts might occur.
 For example, the infrastructure that provided cannot handle and cater for tourists.
 Tourism activities tend to be superimposed on a spatial system and infrastructure network that was not designed specifically to cater for it and tourism activity can be unevenly distributed (Gladstone & Fainstein, 2001).

-Thus, by understanding tourist activities, places visited, the time they spend and the facilities and service that they used can provide valuable information in research study and also for improving tourism management.
-For example, the government agencies and tourism managers can use the information to inform decision maker, redirect tourist flows to avoid overcrowding, minimize adverse impacts on sensitive destination, identify potential places for leisure activities, advice transport policies and more broadly distribute expected benefits.
+Thus, by understanding the tourist activities, places visited, the time they spend and the facilities and service that they used can provide valuable information in research study and also for improving tourism management.
+For example, the government agencies and tourism managers can use the information to inform decision makers, redirect tourist flows to avoid overcrowding, minimize adverse impacts on sensitive destination, identify potential places for leisure activities, advice transport policies and more broadly distribute expected benefits.
 Nowadays, the new development of technology brings opportunity to researcher to use the modern technology in order to get more accurate data on tourists movement.
 The traditional approach of tracking tourist seems like fail to record tourist movement accurately (Szalai, 1972).
-However, not all modern technology is suitable to be used in order to track tourist, especially in the context of the historic city.
+However, not all modern technologies are suitable to use for tracking the tourists, especially in the context of the historic city.
 Hence, this paper presents the best options of tracking tourist in a historic city.